Great Tibet Tour Logo GREAT TIBET TOUR ®

 Purebred Tibetan Mastiffs are most commonly seen in the vast pastoral areas.
 According to the lineage, the Tibetan Mastiff is roughly divided into two types: lion head and tiger head.
 The lion head's skull is small and the nape hair is long while the tiger head's skull is large and the nape hair is short.
 The coat colors include fire mastiff (brown-red), snow mastiff (pure white), Black & Tan (black back and red hoof), yellow mastiff (golden), and black mastiff (black is not pure black, but slightly white hair on the chest and limbs).

-The real Tibetan Mastiff has the kind of dignity of a king.
-The harsh living environment on the plateau not only creates the Tibetan Mastiff`s strong willpower but also gives the Tibetan Mastiff the king's temperament.
-It is lonely and arrogant, mighty and brave, noble and elegant, loyal and dedicated, and its qualities of endurance to hunger, cold, and resistance to all hardships are also its most attractive characters.
-Therefore, Tibetan Mastiffs are usually good at protecting territory, protecting food, and attacking.
-In the territory, the Tibetan Mastiff is hostile to strangers but loyal and extremely affectionate to the owner.
+The real Tibetan Mastiff has the dignity of a king.
+The harsh plateau environment not only fosters strong willpower but also shapes its king-like temperament.
+It is lonely and arrogant, mighty and brave, noble and elegant, loyal and dedicated.
+The breed’s endurance to hunger, cold, and resistance to hardships are among its most attractive traits.
+As a result, these dogs are skilled at protecting territory, guarding food, and acting aggressively when needed.
+In its territory, the Tibetan Mastiff is hostile to strangers but loyal and extremely affectionate toward its owner.
 As a guard dog, it is faithful and reliable.

 Personality